Adding Effects to Origami Shapes

 Using Custom Spot Color Names

-Origami uses “Foil” name of the spot color by default, but as with any other default value you can change it in Settings window.
+Origami uses “Foil”, “Varnish” and “Emboss” spot color names by default, but as with any other default value you can change them in the Settings window.

-Origami displays foil in preview and renders it with built–in renderer.
-Foil effect can be exported to Boxshot or Koru using Collada or Boxshot Model formats.
+Origami displays effects in preview and renders them with the built–in renderer.
+The effects can be exported to Boxshot using Collada format.

-Other software may not be able to completely understand foil materials in Collada, as they are exported using Boxshot–specific extensions (there are no standard format for foil).
-However, foil is exported as mask and color, so it shouldn’t be too difficult to load it manually.
+Other software may not be able to completely understand these effects in Collada, as they are exported using Boxshot–specific extensions (there is no standard format for these effects).
+However, the effects are exported as masks, so it shouldn’t be too difficult to load and configure them manually.

 Same for OBJ format.
-Origami exports foil masks, but MTL–file does not reflect that, as it doesn’t have options to describe the effect.
-You will need to configure it manually.
+Origami exports effects as masks, but the MTL format does not reflect that, as it doesn’t have options to describe the effect.
+You will need to configure it manually after import.

 Adobe and Adobe Illustrator are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.